 - Lettuce: I love using iceberg lettuce because it stays crisp and fresh.
 Romaine is another good option.

-- Pickled onions are an incredible addition to any salad.
-Pickling mellows out the pungent raw onion flavor and imparts a vibrant pinkish-red hue.
-Follow my easy instructions, or use store-bought pickled onions.
+- Pickled onions: Pickling mellows out the pungent raw onion flavor and turns the onions a pretty pink color.
+You can follow my easy instructions or use store-bought pickled onions.

 - Cheese: I use cheddar cheese, but Monterey Jack and Colby are also great options.